Cowandilla, South Australia: Cricket

 The centre is home to the well supported Western Youth Centre Cricket Club, which was established in 1961 and fields teams in both senior and junior grades.
 The Oval also has adjoining, well maintained cricket practice nets that are available for public use every day.

 Cricket in Cowandilla is fitting as the small suburb has significant cricket heritage.
 It is where cricket under lights was birthed in 1930 by returned serviceman and tram dispatcher Alf Stone at his Turner Street Cowandilla home (only a few hundred metres from the Western Youth Centre Cricket Club) during the depression.
 Up to 50 youths were attending his property every night to play under light globes.
 This led to an 11 team competition playing "Electric Light Cricket" in the area in the 1930s Bruce Dooland was also born in Cowandilla in 1923.
 Dooland remained in the area, learning cricket in his Cowandilla backyard before playing for West Torrens, South Australia and Australia (and later Nottinghamshire County Cricket Club, where he was regarded the best bowler in England and the first to reach 100 wickets in the season).
 His skill was also recognised by his choice for Players against Gentlemen in 1953 and 1954 and in 1950-51 he visited India with the Commonwealth team.
 He made his highest score, 108 against an Indian XI, at New Delhi.
 Dooland was described as "the leg spinning magician", who took over 1000 first class wickets and taught Richie Benaud how to bowl the flipper.
 The flipper would subsequently underpin the success of Shane Warne.
 Dooland was a Wisden Cricketer of the year in 1955.

 Tennis

 The Western Youth Centre Tennis Club also uses the well maintained tennis courts alongside the Oval.

 Angling

 The Western Districts Angling Club (established in 1938) resides at the Western Youth Centre.

 Soccer

 The Adelaide Red Blue Eagles Football Club, play in the South Australian Amateur Soccer League and call the Western Youth Centre home.

 Areas of interest

 Cowandilla is also home of the Cowandilla Primary School and the Orthodox Coptic Church in South Australia.

-Cowandilla is home to the Calvary Flora McDonald Retirement Community.
-A modern facility that caters for residents from diverse cultural and religious backgrounds.
-Two new wings were opened in June 2017.